widged/gb-elm-language/en/intro/02-module system.md

 import Html exposing (..)                 -- div, span, h1, h2, etc.
 ```

 This imports the _Html_ module and allows unqualified references to all functions in the module.
-All node types, `div` or `h1` can be used on their own.
+All node types, `div`, `span`, or `h1` can be used on their own.

 #### exposed imports